SAP-samples/fsm-extension-sample/docs/ExtensionOnSAP-CP-UI5.md

 ![Consuming shellSDK 1](./assets/ExtensionOnSapCP-UI5/consuming-shellSDK-step1.png)

-- To establish a communication with the SAP Field Service Management Shell host, you need to initialize the client library and send a ```REQUIRE_CONTEXT``` event.
+- To establish a communication with the SAP Field Service and Asset Management Shell host, you need to initialize the client library and send a ```REQUIRE_CONTEXT``` event.
 For more information, see **[ShellSDK - Library usage sample](https://sap.github.io/fsm-shell/#/usage-sample?id=sending-event-to-the-shell-host-application)**.
 Copy and paste the following code in the file ```/ui5extension/webapp/controller/View1.controller.js```:

 ```javascript
 sap.ui.define([